 Note that in addition to the Emphasis requirements, students must satisfy all requirements in their home departments.
 Work completed in satisfaction of departmental Ph.D. requirements may also be used to satisfy Emphasis requirements.

-On completion, the student will submit his/her records of courses, seminars, and completed products to the Cognitive Science Steering Committee, which will certify to the Graduate Division that the requirements for the Emphasis have been met, and send a letter to that effect to the student.
+If all requirements have been completed, the Steering Committee will certify to the Graduate Division that the requirements for the Emphasis have been met, and send a letter to that effect to the student.
 The Graduate Division will verify completion of the Emphasis and convey this information to the Registrar for inclusion of the Emphasis on the final transcript.
 Students will graduate from their home department with an Emphasis in Cognitive Science.
 For example, a student in the Linguistics department who completes the requirements will receive a Ph.D. in "Linguistics, with an Emphasis in Cognitive Science".